ansys/pyadditive/doc/source/getting_started/index.rst

 Linux, and MacOS from Python 3.8 to 3.11.
 You can unzip and install the wheelhouse archive on an isolated system with a fresh Python installation or in a virtual environment.

-For example, on Linux with Python 3.8, unzip and install the wheelhouse archive with these commands:
+For example, on Linux with Python 3.8, unzip then install the wheelhouse archive with these commands:

 .. code:: bash